This accessibility statement applies to the Lawley and Overdale Parish Council (LOPC) website, on the https://lawleyoverdale-pc.gov.uk/ domain.

 We have made efforts to make this website as accessible as we can.

-- Alternative text has been supplied with all non-decorative images since April 2020
+- Alternative text has been supplied with all non-decorative images uploaded since November 2019

 - The website design is responsive, enabling you to zoom with reflow up to 300%